-- Applicants for research grants must hold a doctorate degree or equivalent terminal degree in their field.
+- Applicants for research grants must hold a doctorate degree or equivalent terminal degree in their fields.
 Preference is given to individuals who have at least three years of university teaching experience and a productive scholarly record.

 - Applicants without doctorate degrees but who hold a master’s or equivalent graduate degree are eligible in the program and curriculum development category.